chicks-net/data-curated/individuals/chicks/github/README.md

     committer_email TEXT NOT NULL,
     committer_date TEXT NOT NULL,
     message TEXT NOT NULL,
+    emoji TEXT,
     repo_name TEXT NOT NULL,
     repo_full_name TEXT NOT NULL,
     html_url TEXT NOT NULL,
     fetched_at TEXT NOT NULL
 );
 ```

+The `emoji` column contains the first emoji extracted from the commit message,
+making it easy to analyze commit categorization patterns.

 Indexes are created on: